 One of the best tips I can pass on to start plants from seed is to make sure you presoak your starter mix.

-I have tried to plant my seeds without presoaking and they took forever to sprout.
-The mix holds in moisture giving your seeds the perfect foundation for growth.
+I have tried to plant my seeds without presoaking and they took forever to sprout setting me back a full week on my schedule.
+The seed mix is made to hold in moisture giving your seeds the perfect foundation for growth.

-To soak your soil you will need a large container like this washtub I found again at the dollar store.
+But adding water to seed starting mix is tricker than you might think.
+That’s because the main ingredient in most seed starters is peat moss.
+Which can be loose, lightweight, and rather dusty.
+To soak your soil you will need a large container like this washtub I found again, at the dollar store.

-If you get it too wet you will want to let your soil sit for a day or two.
+SLCG PRO TIP: If you accidentally get it too wet you will want to let your soil sit for a day or two to dry out.
+Be sure to mix a few times throughout the day to help it dry more evenly.

 Step #5 Plant your seeds.